 2. A small menu will be displayed on your screen.
 Use the arrow keys and enter key on your keyboard to select the CloudReady USB installer.
 Depending on the specifics of your machine, your USB installer will be described on the menu as "USB device", "USB storage", or a name that matches the brand of the USB flash manufacturer.

-2. When installation has finished, your machine will shut itself down.
-You can then unplug your CloudReady USB Installer and turn the computer back on.
+6. When installation has finished, your machine will shut itself down completely.
+When you're sure your machine is powered down, unplug your CloudReady USB Installer and turn the computer back on.s

 After installation, you will be presented with the same setup menu as Chromebooks, where you can set language, keyboard and network preferences.
 Once you are connected to an ethernet or WiFi network, click Continue.